Noncommutative rational P\'olya series: The linear hull of a linear representation

+Let $S$ be the series recognized by $(u,\mu,v)$.
+Then $S(a^nb) = 2^n$ and $S(a^nc) = 3^n$ for every $n \ge 0$ and $S(w) = 0$ for every other word $w$.
+By our convention, automata read words left to right.
+In view of \cref{t:determinizable}, and its natural dual for reading words right to left, the asymmetry in the linear hull reflects that $S$ can be recognized by a deterministic automaton when reading words right to left, but not when reading words left to right. \end{example}

 Our next goal is to show that we can change the linear representation in such a way that the irreducible components of the linear hull, which are vector subspaces, form a direct sum (\cref{l:repr-directsum}).
+We do this by forming the \emph{external} direct sum of the irreducible components of the linear hull, thereby passing to a linear representation of possibly larger dimension.
+For instance, in \cref{exm:polya}, the linear hull is a union of two planes in affine 3-space, necessarily intersecting in a line, while the new linear representation will be defined in affine 4-space and have a linear hull consisting of two 2-dimensional planes (intersecting only in the origin).
 We will moreover do this in such a way that, if $S$ is a Pólya series, then all coefficients appearing in vectors of $\Omega$ have their coordinates in $G_0$.

 Let $Y \subseteq V$ be a closed subset of a vector space $V$, and $\varphi\in \End_K(V)$ with $\varphi(Y) \subseteq Y$.
 Then $\varphi$ is continuous in our topology.
 Thus, if $Z$ is an irreducible component of $Y$, there exists an irreducible component $Z'$ of $Y$ such that $\varphi(Z) \subseteq Z'$ (see \ref{dense:continuous-component} of \cref{l:dense}).
 In particular, there exists a map $f\colon \irr(Y) \to \irr(Y)$ such that $\varphi(Z) \subseteq f(Z)$ for all $Z \in \irr(Y)$.
 In general, there are several possible choices for this map if $\varphi(Z)$ lies in an intersection of multiple irreducible components.